sftcd/openssl/esnistuff/code-review.md

 ECH, so we need a special check (around line 670).
 Tried a couple of other ways to handle that, but ended up keeping the check and just adding an explanatory comment.
 That, plus some new test cases with real ECH attempts with the wrong key, lead to a bunch of changes and clean-ups.

+Was also seemingly superflously setting the ``ech_attempted`` flag when it'd be set already so removed that code.

 ## ``./ssl/statem/extensions_srvr.c``
 ## ``./ssl/statem/extensions_clnt.c``